 C-100: Employer Services

 The employer services component is an integral part of the local workforce system.
-As part of the Texas workforce system, TWC must establish and maintain an effective working relationship with their local business community.
+As part of the Texas workforce system, Boards must establish and maintain an effective working relationship with their local business community.
 Employer services are a critical link between workforce services and employer needs.

-TWC must establish a process that meets the needs of local businesses.
-TWC must direct employer services toward:
+Boards must establish a process that meets the needs of local businesses.
+Boards must direct employer services toward:

 promoting the use of the full range of Texas workforce system services and facilities;